sweatybridge/m3sc/README.md

 │   ├── prog_4.c     // demo program for dst.c for N = 2^n and N = 3 * 2^n (with timing)
 │   ├── prog_5.c     // using dst.c to solve finite difference approxmiation to Poisson's equation (2D)
 │   └── mastery.c    // dst.c for N = 5 * 2^n
-└── tests            // depends on gtest
+└── tests            // all tests depend on gtest
 ```
 ## Build
 ```